6 reasons why you should translate your website

 The real value you provide to your customers by bringing translated content will eventually get back to you in a virtuous loop that could be summarized as follows:

-Therefore, you should not simply consider translating your website contents just as a means to selling more (which will be among the desired consequences, of course), but as a thorough long-term tactic to better communicate with your customers, understand their needs and fine tune your actions in the long term to serve them properly and —yes— ultimately improve your performance globally.
+Therefore, you should not simply consider translating your website content just as a means to selling more (which will be among the desired consequences, of course), but as a thorough long-term tactic to better communicate with your customers, understand their needs and fine-tune your actions in the long term to serve them properly and —yes— ultimately improve your performance globally.